Published: October 12, 2023 | Last Updated: November 13, 2025

 Next Steps in the Audition Process – The Callback

-Callbacks can be in person or remotely, but they require meeting those behind the work you are auditioning for, so it will be a live audition.
-This helps to see if you are a good fit for them and if they are a good fit for you.
+Callbacks can be in person or remotely, but they require meeting the people behind the work you are auditioning for, so they will be live auditions.
+This helps to determine whether you are a good fit for them and if they are a good fit for you.

 It is also encouraged to keep your audition the same regarding how you said lines the first time.

-The callback is to narrow actors down and make the casting decision, not for you to change your original submission, so it is important not to make drastic changes to your vocal performance unless told otherwise.
+The callback is to narrow down the actors and make the casting decision, not for you to change your original submission, so it is important not to make drastic changes to your vocal performance unless told otherwise.

 What happens after the Callback